Trench nephritis: First World War

 Affected soldiers presented with sudden onset of albuminuria, high blood pressure, swelling of legs or face, headache, sore throat and difficulty breathing and bronchitis.
 Casts were seen in the urine.
 It was distinguished from acute nephritis by its prolonged course and subsequent frequent relapses.
 Pathology revealed narrowing of small blood vessels in the kidneys, capillary thrombi, and a proliferation of cells affecting the capillary lumen, suggesting an underlying inflammation of blood vessels.

 The cause was not established during the war and therefore preventative measures were not implemented.
 Trench nephritis was ineffectively treated in the same way that acute nephritis had been treated before the war.
 Research into the condition was stopped in 1918.

 Epidemiology

 Along with other trench diseases such as trench foot and trench fever, trench nephritis contributed to 25% of the British Expeditionary Force's triage bed occupancy and was the major kidney problem of the First World War.
-The condition led to hundreds of deaths and 35,000 British and 2,000 American casualties.
-The mortality was low, but men took a long time to recover.
+The condition led to 35,000 British and 2,000 American casualties, with deaths numbering in the hundreds.
+The mortality rate of the condition was low, but men took a long time to recover.